- Darlene Dalmaceda as “la comtesse”

 You might take note of the physical locations of the murder scene as well as the aesthetics.
 I wanted to play up the fact that the Marquis is seeing red.
 The Marquis is surrounded by greenery, flowers, and a huge palm tree.
 The young bride is in the desert.

 It is a psychological representation of their mindsets.
-The Marquis is going to enjoy decapitating her; therefore he is psychologically in an environment that you never see in Las Vegas unless it is false.
+The Marquis will enjoy decapitating her; therefore he is psychologically in an environment you never see in Las Vegas unless it is false.
 Meanwhile, the chatelaine is knee-deep in the reality of the desert landscaping, awaiting her fate.

 Joe Veiga, the man I photographed to represent the marquis, embodies the image that Bluebeard might have conjured up when Angela Carter placed the story.
 Marina Warner wrote that because of